angrykoala/wendigo/README.md

 ```

 **attribute(selector, attribute, expected?, msg?)**
-Asserts that the first element matching the given selector contains an attribute matching the expected value.
+Asserts that at least one element element matching the given selector contains an attribute matching the expected value.
 If no expected value is given, any not null value for the attribute will pass.

 ```js
 await browser.assert.attribute(".hidden-class", "class", "hidden-class");